 Signs and symptoms of Lyme disease can occur months after the tick bite.
 Symptoms can range from mild to severe.
 Because Lyme disease is a chronic condition, symptoms may come and go, and rotate.
 Lyme Disease Awareness Month is a time to learn about the symptoms of this condition.

 Symptoms of Lyme disease include:

 - Short-term memory issues (also sometimes referred to as brain fog)

 - Nerve involvement, which can involve shooting pains, numbness or tingling, or nerve pain.

-- Inflammation all over the body can occur, most commonly in the joints, but also in other areas such as the spinal cord or brain.
+- Inflammation throughout the body can occur, most commonly in the joints, but also in the spinal cord or brain.

 - Dizziness or shortness of breath.

 - Cardiac involvement- usually in the form of arrhythmias (palpitations or irregular heart beats.)